REDRADAR

 We share personal data only where necessary, and only with recipients who are bound by appropriate confidentiality and data protection obligations.
 Recipients fall into the following categories:

-• Service providers (processors) who act on our instructions: hosting and infrastructure, email delivery, blog and CRM platforms, training delivery platforms, payment processors, identity verification, accounting and tax advisors, professional services firms, and similar.
+• Service providers (processors) who act on our instructions: hosting and infrastructure, email delivery, blog and CRM platforms, delivery platforms, payment processors, identity verification, accounting and tax advisors, professional services firms, and similar.
 A current list of material sub-processors is available on request.

 • Professional advisors, including lawyers, auditors, and insurers, where needed.